 The Bottom Line on Mortgage Interest Rates

 Mortgage interest rates are just one piece of the homebuying puzzle, but they can have a big impact on how much you pay each month and over the life of your loan.
-While mortgage rate changes can signal the right timing to take out a home loan, there are many different factors — within and outside of your control — that will influence the interest rate you get.
-If you’re looking to become a homebuyer soon, you should evaluate how your current financial situation and market conditions will affect what kind of interest rates are on the table.
+While mortgage rate changes can signal the right time to take out a home loan, there are many different factors — within and outside of your control — that will influence the interest rate you get.
+If you’re looking to become a first-time homebuyer soon, you should evaluate how your current financial situation and market conditions will affect what kind of interest rates are on the table.